rharp/DrupalGovCon2018/apps/v3/README.md

         nid: PropTypes.string.isRequired,
     };

  Now we will need to create a link directly to the node's content.
-To do this we will first need to include Link from React Router Dom.
+To do this, we will first need to include Link from React Router DOM.

         import { Link } from 'react-router-dom';

-  Then we can add the `<Link>` to the node page.
+  Then, we can add the `<Link>` to the node page.

     const ArticleTeaser = ({title, content, image, nid}) => (
         <div className="article-teaser">